Site OPTIMISED FOR DESKTOP - but I'm working on a more mobile-friendly version. Thanks!

 WHAT IS THE ORACLE MACHINE PROJECT?
 (And how did it come about?)

 It's a graphic novel, of a movie script.
 In 2003 I decided to write a script about a computer that takes over the internet and 'wakes up'.
-This story began from '1st principles', with me wondering if a computer could solve all the humanitarian issues here in South Africa.
+This story began from '1st principles', with me wondering if a computer could solve some humanitarian issues here in South Africa.
 And realising it might need to be as large as the internet, to know enough to solve these problems.
 And that it might need to be 'awake' in order to care.

-So this story was developed in isolation from the general conversation now on Artificial Intelligence (and long before talking Alexas).
+So I think this story was developed in isolation from the general conversation now on A.I. (and long before Alexa).
 Maybe this adds a fresh angle?
-And coming Cape Town adds more value, since this is considered the cradle of consciousness - where humans first 'woke up' - first created art 120,000+ years ago, and therefore self-reflected.
+And Cape Town is considered the 'cradle of consciousness' - where humans first 'woke up' - first created art 120,000+ years ago, thereby self-reflected.
 So a nice location for a story on our next leap in consciousness.

-This also brings in dreams - because dreams are proof of our larger unconscious minds, and more than ever, we'll need to explore our roots of consciousness.
+This also deals with dreams - because dreams are proof of our larger unconscious minds, and more than ever, we'll need to explore our roots of consciousness.

-Getting anyone to read a script is a challenge - even with film producers, it's a big ask to get them to commit a few hours to read your script.
-Luckily I can draw, so I decided to turn my script as a graphic novel.
-This also helped me visualise it, do more editing, and is make it more accessible to others.
+Getting anyone to read a script is a challenge - even with film producers, it's a big ask for them to commit a few hours to read your script.
+Luckily I can draw, so I decided to turn my script into a graphic novel.
+This also helped me visualise it, do more editing, and make it more accessible to others.
 Especially producers, to quickly flip through and price it.

 The graphic novel came out in March 2020 and is hopefully enjoyable in its own right too.
 I'm now busy submitting my script to various funding bodies, and trying to attract investors.
 And my next mini-project is to colourise the book and tweak the drawings.

 October 12th - 2020